-Acting Deputy Director & Chief, Research and Scholarship Division
+Division Chief, Research and Scholarship

 John completed high school in Ocala, Fla., in 1983 and graduated from the U.S. Air Force Academy in 1987.
 He attended pilot training at Williams Air Force Base, Ariz., and went on to operational and training assignments flying the EC-135C Looking Glass, T-37 Tweet, and KC-135R Stratotanker.
 He later received an M.A. in War Studies in 1995 from King’s College London with a three-year follow-on assignment teaching military history to U.S. Air Force Academy cadets.
 John then returned to operational flying at Robins Air Force Base, Ga., where he flew the E-8C Joint Surveillance Target Attack Radar System (JSTARS) and served as his squadron’s expeditionary director of operations during Operation ALLIED FORCE.
 He also served as the 93rd Operations Group’s Chief of Standardization and Evaluations, overseeing flight evaluations and publications for two operational JSTARS squadrons and one flying training squadron.